NDCISA Bylaws

 C. To provide active involvement in the identification of agricultural research and educational needs of North Dakota and the identification of facilities, personnel and equipment necessary to fulfill these identified needs, and to provide active support for these proposals through the legislative process.

-D. To serve as a communication link for North Dakota seed producers, users, and the see industry in legislative matters relating to production and marketing of their products.
+D. To serve as a communication link for North Dakota seed producers, users, and the seed industry in legislative matters relating to production and marketing of their products.

 E. To help organize and strengthen County Crop (Agricultural) Improvement Associations.